Jameli28/efectusmagnus.github.io/README.md

 # efectusmagnus.github.io
 #Introduction

 That is my portfolio presentatation for my second Udacity project.
+The portfolio contains all the projects to come.

 #Project Portfolio